zanadoman/wizard_engine/README.md

 your Actor to have collision, you need to set its CollisionLayer to 0. \
 (No collisions occur in CollisionLayer 0)

+## A tip to make your life easier

+If you become tired of using the ID system every time you want to manage \
+stuff in the engine, you can use the predefined reference types from the engine. \
+(engine::actor, engine::color, engine::texture, engine::flipbook, engine::text, engine::overlapbox)

 ## Example main function

 #include \<WizardEngine.hpp\> \